 According to a survey of more than 800 PCT hikers, the top three highest-rated sleeping pads used by hikers were from Therm-a-Rest.
 Topping the list was the NeoAir XTherm, followed by the NeoAir XLite, and then the Therm-a-Rest Z Lite Sol.
 Personally, I love the Z Lite Sol.

-In addition to being widely used by thru hikers, Therm-a-Rest offers repairs and a solid warranty program.
+In addition to being widely used by thru hikers, Therm-a-Rest pads are usually easily field repairable, they offers repairs if you need help, and they have a solid warranty program.

 3: THE PARADOX